Installation

 })

 If you want to read more about securely storing your encryption key, read this article.
-Also, DO NOT OPEN MORE THAN ONE CONNECTION PER DATABASE.
+Again: DO NOT OPEN MORE THAN ONE CONNECTION PER DATABASE.
 Just export one single db connection for your entire application and re-use it everywhere.

 Execute